borgbase/vorta.borgbase.com/contributing/translations.md

 ### Policy for Translations

-- No google translate or other automated translation.
+- No Google/AI or other automated translations.
 - Only native or as-good-as-native speakers should translate.
 - As there is a need for continued maintenance, a translator should be also a user of vorta, having some own interest in the translation (one-time translations are not that helpful if there is no one updating them regularly)
 - A translation must have >90% translated strings.
 If a translation falls and stays below that for a longer time, it will not be used by vorta and ultimately, it will get removed from the repository also.